Web Design Agency vs Freelancer vs DIY: Which Is Right for Your Small Business?

 Time to launch: Eight to sixteen weeks, often longer.

-A FOURTH OPTION: DONE-FOR-YOU AT A FIXED PRICE
+A FOURTH OPTION: FULLY MANAGED AT A FIXED PRICE

 This model works by keeping the process focused and the scope clear.
 You get a professional website, built for you, at a known price, with a defined timeline.

-SetupFocus builds websites for small businesses in the UK from £450, with online shops from £900 and booking websites from £600.
-Everything is included and handled — design, build, setup, and launch.
-No hourly billing, no mid-project surprises.
+SetupFocus builds websites for small businesses in the UK from £450, with online shops from £999 and booking websites from £850.
+Design, setup, testing and launch are covered by a written project scope.

 WHICH OPTION IS RIGHT FOR YOU?